 DISCLAIMER WARRANTY: THIS CONTENT IS BEING PROVIDED "AS IS."
 CISCO MAKES AND YOU RECEIVE NO WARRANTIES IN CONNECTION WITH THE CONTENT PROVIDED HEREUNDER, EXPRESS, IMPLIED, STATUTORY OR IN ANY OTHER PROVISION OF THIS CONTENT OR COMMUNICATION BETWEEN CISCO AND YOU.
 CISCO SPECIFICALLY DISCLAIMS ALL IMPLIED WARRANTIES, INCLUDING WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT AND FITNESS FOR A PARTICULAR PURPOSE, OR ARISING FROM A COURSE OF DEALING, USAGE OR TRADE PRACTICE.
 This learning product may contain early release content, and while Cisco believes it to be accurate, it falls subject to the disclaimer above.

 Lab Guide

 Overview

-Use the exercises here to complete the lab activities for this course.
-The solutions information is found in the Lab Exercise Answer Key.
+This guide presents the instructions and other information concerning the lab activities for this course.
+You can find the solutions in the lab activity Answer Key.

 Outline